lproven/scratch/README.md

 ## Versioning

-Version 0.01.
+Version 0.01 - Replace Github's near-empty file with some boilerplate text.

-Version 0.02 -- replace "Githib" with actual website.
-Testing Dillinger editor.
+Version 0.02 - replace "Githib" with actual website name.
+Test Dillinger editor.

-Version 0.03 -- fix errors, typos & layout introduced with Dillinger.
+Version 0.03 - fix errors, typos & layout introduced with Dillinger.
 You know how it is.

 ## Authors